Board of County Commissioners

-Habersham County is divided into five districts and the five members of the board of commissioners are elected at-large for staggered four-year terms.
-The chairman and vice-chairman of the board of commissioners are elected by the board annually.
+Habersham County is divided into five districts; and the five members of the Board of Commissioners are elected at-large for staggered, four-year terms.
+The chairman and vice-chairman of the Board of Commissioners are elected by the Board annually at their January meeting.

 The general duties of the Commissioners are:

-County commissioners have authority over the construction and maintenance of local roads, election facilities and equipment, airports, bike trails, parks and recreational facilities.
-The commission's taxing power allows counties to have law enforcement personnel, patrol cars, courthouses and jails.
+County Commissioners have authority over the construction and maintenance of county roads, election facilities and equipment, the airport, and parks and recreational facilities.
+The Commission's taxing power allows the County to have law enforcement personnel, patrol cars, courthouses and jails.

-Georgia county commissioners affect the lives of residents more directly -- and more often -- than the governor, state senators and representatives, judges, the mayor, the sheriff or their employers.
-County commissioners have taxing and spending power over the departments that record your birth, your marriage, your vote, your death, your burial, your purchase or sale of real estate and the legal uses of that property, then through probate, the disposal of your property, both real and personal.
-A commissioner has a role in the establishment and often in the operations of hospitals, emergency medical service, and rescue units, should you ever need them.
-County commissioners even oversee the the collection of school tax through the tax commissioner's office.
+County Commissioners affect the lives of residents more directly - and more often - than the governor, state senators and representatives, judges, the mayor, or the sheriff.
+County Commissioners have taxing and spending power over the departments that record your birth, your marriage, your vote, your death, your burial, your purchase or sale of real estate and the legal uses of property, the disposal of property, both real and personal.
+Commissioner's have a role in the establishment, and often in the operations of hospitals, emergency medical service, and rescue units.
+County Commissioners even oversee the collection of school tax through the Tax Commissioner's office.

 As populations and the need for services have increased over the past 50 years, counties are offering even more services.
-Landfills, fire and police protection, water and sewer departments, animal control, economic development and land-use planning have been added to the commissioners' oversight.
-Since the nuclear scares of the early 1950s triggerd the creatio of the Civil Defense, counties have become responsible for what is now known as Emergency Management to cope with storms, floods or terrorist attacks.
+Landfills, fire and police protection, water and sewer departments, animal control, economic development and land-use planning have been added to the Commissioners' oversight.
+Since the nuclear scares of the early 1950s triggered the creation of the Civil Defense, counties have become responsible for what is now known as Emergency Management to cope with storms, floods or terrorist attacks.